odCat/gtypist/lessons/s.typ

  :The attribute to awe and majesty,
  :Wherein doth sit the dread and fear of kings;

-*:_S_R_L40
+I:The Merchant of Venice, Act IV, Scene I (A Court of Justice 2/2) *:_S_R_L40
 S:But mercy is above this scepter'd sway,--
  :It is enthroned in the heart of kings,